TheBobbu/staircase.js/README.md

 `$index` | The Step's numeric index (Note that this is an **Array Index**, meaning index **0** is actually the **first** item in the array)
 `$object` | The DOM Element bound to the Step object `$rules` | A list of conditions for this Step (see **Conditions**).
-`Quantum` | Changes once the Step has been focussed.
+`Visited` | Becomes a `Date` once the Step has been focussed.
 Cannot be changed manually.

 Method | Arguments | Action
 :---:|:---:| ---